LexiestLeszek/spcheck/README.md

 # spcheck
-spell checking using Levenshtein's distance
+A simple spell-checker using the Levenshtein distance algorithm.